Registration of Major Research Paper (MRP) topic and supervisor for first year students: Monday, March 5 th, 4:30pm

 - A numerical grade on a total of 100 points is awarded by the supervisor and second reader.
 When the 2 grades have a difference of 21 points or more, a third reader will be assigned.
 The latter will have two weeks to assess the MRP.
 The corresponding alpha grade of the calculated average of the 3 grades received will be entered in the student's file.

-- If the student receives an average grade of 60 to 64% s/he will have two weeks to implement requested revisions and submit the revised electronic copy only to the supervisor for a re-evaluation.
+- If the student receives an average grade of 60 to 64% s/he will have 9 working days to implement requested revisions and submit the revised electronic copy only to the supervisor for a re-evaluation.
 This copy should be sent to the supervisor by e-mailensuring that a copy of the email is sent to the GSPIA’s secretariat (api@uOttawa.ca) to certify compliance with the revisions deadline.
 If the supervisor deems the MRP acceptable then the student will have a passing grade of C+.

 - If the average grade is lower than 60% and therefore does not meet the minimum requirements of the program, the student must absolutely register to the MRP in the following semester, revise extensively the MRP and submit it again within the deadlines.
 All submission steps must then be followed from the start, beginning with the submission of the draft.